raspberrypilearning/single-button-pins/en/step_1.md

-Import the type of input component you are using from the picozero library then set the pins for a single button, use the following code:
+Import Button from the picozero library then set the pins for a single button, use the following code:

 --- code ---
 ---